-If you have chronic pain you should ask your doctor about non-opiates and non-drug alternatives.
+If you have chronic pain you should ask your doctor about non-opiate and non-drug alternatives.
 They are numerous, but just as opioids don’t work for some things, most pain-killer drugs are specifically designed to work for certain types of pain.
 It’s important you get the right pain-killer drugs if you are going to take anti-pain medication.

-How Opiates Sometimes Make the Pain Worse
+How Opiates Sometimes Make the Pain Worse?

 As we discussed in a previous blog article; the pain relief from opiates is transient and the pain can worsen with long-term prescription opioid use.
 Those who have a history of being prescribed opioids, will over time become more sensitized to pain.
-This is called “allodynia” where the stimuli that aren’t normally affected are now causing pain.
+This is called “allodynia” were the stimuli that aren’t normally affected are now causing pain.
 Yes, that is a scary thought, isn’t it?

-The goal should be to manage the pain without allowing the patient to become addicted or dependent on the opiates or opioids.
+The goal should be to manage the pain without allowing the patient to become addicted or dependent on opiates or opioids.
 This is why it is now considered wise medical advice to use alternative painkillers and techniques.

 Many of us believe that ‘pain’ is bad because it hurts, however, if we alleviate all of our pain, then we get used to having no pain, thus, when we have a new pain, we are less tolerant of the pain stimuli.
 See that problem?
 This can become a vicious circle as we take more painkillers to stop any and all pain.